-At Simpat, we’ve been working remote successfully for years, both with our nearshore team in Monterrey, Mexico and with our Austin-based developers.
+At Simpat, we’ve been working remote successfully for years, both with our nearshore team in Monterrey, Mexico and with our Austin software development company.
 So today, we’d like to take the opportunity today to share a few of the best practices that have been most impactful for our team..

 We hope you find them helpful whether remote work is something you’re newly navigating, or whether you’re using today’s conditions as a test for long-term distributed work.